-Hydrilla infestations in Cleveland Metroparks are all in highly accessible areas that experience a great deal of human traffic- including boating, fishing, swimming, birding, educational programs, habitat management, fishery management, water-level controls, and the potential for people to easily release aquarium species.
-This points to human activities as the most likely cause of Hydrilla introduction in and between these waterbodies.
+Hydrilla infestations in Cleveland Metroparks have all been found in highly accessible areas that experience a great deal of human traffic- including boating, fishing, swimming, birding, educational programs, habitat and fishery management, water-level control, and well-established trails.
+This points to human activities as the most likely cause of hydrilla introduction in and between these waterbodies.

 Hydrilla is present in all three major watersheds in Cleveland Metroparks (Figure 2).
 Maps of each infestation can be found in Appendix A.